 - The Metronit is a new light rail service that connects the Krayot (just outside Haifa), the industrial bay area, downtown and the Hadar commercial center as well as MATAM - the hi-tech center (Haifa's silicone valley).

 - January 2016 the Israel Transport Tariff Reform came into effect.
 You can now travel on any form of public transport with an inexpensive daily, weekly or monthly travel pass within certain zones and areas.

-- There are many useful apps for your phone that will make your transport problems a lot easier: Moovit, Efobus, Gettaxi are just some of the very many.
-The app "WAZE" (you might have heard about it in the USA) is our favorite GPS that even connects to your social networks, should you want it to.
+- There are many useful transport apps for your phone that will make your transport problems a lot easier: Moovit, Efobus, Gettaxi are just some of the very many.
+The app "WAZE" is our favorite GPS that even connects you to your social networks.

 The Home Front Command is the official body that is responsible for providing information to the public in an emergency situation.
 We have incorporated information and some of their suggestions into our various articles in this website.
 Should an emergency arise, official information will be posted in English, in this website and will also be published via our social networks.

 Aside from the threat of war that has existed ever since Israel became an independent state, you will probably feel comfortable and secure in the streets.
 There are security guards at the entrance to public buildings like hospitals, shopping malls, bus and train stations, government buildings, supermarkets etc. If you are carrying a bag of some sort, you will be required to open the bag and the security officer will inspect its contents.
 Your body will probably be scanned with a hand-held scanner and then you may be required to walk through an additional body scanner.